-Richter and Company Produce is known as a “Family of Farms,” a trademark that developed through close, personal relationships with growers.
-Some have been with us since the company began.
-We proudly serve as exclusive sales agents for these farmers:
+Richter and Company is known as a “Family of Farms,” a trademark that developed through close, personal relationships with growers.
+Some have been with us since the company began, and we’re proud to serve as their exclusive sales agents.

 Kemp McLeod voted 2017 South Carolina Farmer of the Year

 “Life’s a peach” is more than a slogan for the McLeods, who run massive orchards in McBee, South Carolina.
 Fourth-generation owner Kemp McLeod and his son, Spencer, grow peaches on land that has been in his family for a century.
 Nearly 30 varieties of peaches that the McLeods grow include Cary Mac, developed on the farm and named for McLeod’s grandfather.

 Kemp’s great-great grandfather, Hector McLeod, planted the first orchards in McBee around 1916.
 Now the family has 900 acres of peach trees, 650 of them in production, and they ship their Mac’s Pride brand all over the U.S. and Canada, as well as overseas.
 That’s a far cry from the first-generation business, when peaches were sold to travelers passing through McBee on the Seaboard Coastline Railroad.